BlockyDotJar/BlockyDotJar/README.md

 <br>
 My name is Dominic and i am a hobby developer :)
 <br>
-On my GitHub page you will find some repositories, which are most written in Java, JS (JavaScript) or Python. (but maybe also other languages like bash)
+On my GitHub page you will find some repositories, which are most written in Java, Kotlin or JS (JavaScript).
 <br><br>
 • 😄 Pronouns: `er`/`he`/`him`
 <br>